ganeti/ganeti/man/gnt-instance.rst

     Path to the userspace KVM (or qemu) program.

+vnet\_hdr
+    Valid for the KVM hypervisor.

+    This boolean option determines whether the tap devices used by the KVM paravirtual nics (virtio-net) will get created with VNET_HDR (IFF_VNET_HDR) support.

+    If set to false, it effectively disables offloading on the virio-net interfaces, which prevents host kernel tainting and log flooding, when dealing with broken or malicious virtio-net drivers.

+    It is set to ``true`` by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS being used, but the syntax is the same key=value.
 For example, setting